Alieyeh/PegSolitaire/README.md

 </tr></table>

 Your file location and name cannot have any spaces between them.
 You cannot press the load button if you have a selected peg (you must either move or unselect it first).
 The game cannot be quit while the game file is loading.
-Your file must contain a list of complete moves.\
-The content of your solution file must be in the <X, Y> board coordinate format like the example below:
+Your file must contain a list of complete moves and the content of your solution file must be in the <X, Y> board coordinate format like the example below:

 1,3 3,3